tanghao-xiaomi/docs/en/faq/FAQ.md

 ## 2. Relationship between Xiaomi Vela and openvela

 openvela and Xiaomi vela are based on the same code, and openvela is an open source version.

+## 3. Code Style Checking Tool Version Used in openvela

+The openvela project uses clang-format 14 version for code style checking.